hongyi18/hongyi18.github.io/_posts/2021-08-15-how-to-make-a-Github-page.md

 ### Custom your websites

-To make your own webpage, modify "_config.yml" especially the "title" and "description" fields.
+To make it your own webpage, modify "_config.yml" especially the "title" and "description" fields.
 You can also custom your own page style by modifying the template settings.
 As an example, here I will describe how to custom the [minima](https://github.com/jekyll/minima) theme.

-##### Custom the home page
+#### Custom the home page

 The default home page "index.md" includes the table of contents of posts, and this usually is not a formal choice for a personal website.
 To avoid it, in the "_layouts" folder, copy the "page.html" and rename it to "home_page.html".
 Through this way one can create a new class of page, which can be used as a home page.
 Then in the front matter of "index.md", you just need to replace the layout "home" by the new class "home_page".

-##### Custom the header
+#### Custom the header

 Modify "_config.yml", for example